code-with-amitk/Code-examples/Networking/OSI-Layers/Layer-7/Protocols/HTTP/README.md

   - Saving info user entered in forms: names, addresses, passwords(stored as hashed), and payment card numbers.
 - **Stolen Cookie?** If hacker steals and installs your cookies into their web browser, hacker will get access your account.
   - _How cookie theaft can be avoided?_ Cleaning cookies every 7-14 days.

+<a name=pac></a>
+#### PAC(proxy auto-configuration) File
+- This is a Javascript file that instructs a browser to forward traffic to a particular [proxy server](), instead of directly to the destination server.
+All browsers support PAC File.
+- Limitations of PAC
+  - Can only send web traffic, not other(eg: video, audio).
+  - Admin user can change proxy address(to which requests need to go) in PAC.

 <a name=mime></a>
 ### Plugin, Helper Application, MIME